Eurasian wolf: Decline

 The extermination of Northern Europe's wolves first became an organized effort during the Middle Ages, and continued until the late 1800s.
-In England, wolf persecution was enforced by legislation, and the last wolf was killed in the late 15th century during the reign of Henry VII.
+In England, wolf persecution was enforced by legislation, and the last wolf was likely killed in the late 15th century during the reign of Henry VII.
 Wolves survived longer in Scotland, where they sheltered in vast tracts of forest, which were subsequently burned down.
 Wolves managed to survive in the forests of Braemar and Sutherland until 1684.
 The extirpation of wolves in Ireland followed a similar course, with the last wolf believed to have been killed in 1786.
 A wolf bounty was introduced in Sweden in 1647, after the extermination of moose and reindeer forced wolves to feed on livestock.
 The Sami extirpated wolves in northern Sweden in organized drives.
 By 1960, few wolves remained in Sweden, due to the use of snowmobiles in hunting them, with the last specimen being killed in 1966.
 The grey wolf was exterminated in Denmark in 1772 and Norway's last wolf was killed in 1973.
 The species was almost wiped out in 20th-century Finland, despite regular dispersals from Russia.
 The grey wolf was present only in the eastern and northern parts of Finland by 1900, though its numbers increased after World War II.
 Although the Finnish wolf population rose by 2005 to around 250 individuals, by 2013, their numbers had again declined to the mid-1990s figure of around 140.
 This was despite government measures to keep breeding numbers viable.
 At the beginning of 2016, the wolf population was roughly 300-350 individuals.